Dennis Partee

-Dennis Franklin Partee (born September 2, 1946) is an American former professional football kicker and punter who played for the San Diego Chargers in the American Football League (AFL) and later in the National Football League (NFL).
+Dennis Franklin Partee (born September 2, 1946) is an American former professional football player who was a kicker and punter for the San Diego Chargers of the American Football League (AFL) and later in the National Football League (NFL).
+He played college football for the SMU Mustangs.
 In 1975, he co-founded the coin-operated video game manufacturer Cinematronics with teammate Gary Garrison.